leudz/shipyard/guide/master/src/fundamentals/add-components.md

 ## View

-You'll notice that we use [`EntitiesView`](https://docs.rs/shipyard/latest/shipyard/struct.EntitiesView.html) and not [`EntitiesViewMut`](https://docs.rs/shipyard/latest/shipyard/struct.EntitiesViewMut.html) to add components.
-The entities storage is only used to check if the [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) is alive.
+When adding components, the entities storage is only used to check if the [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) is alive.
-We could of course use [`EntitiesViewMut`](https://docs.rs/shipyard/latest/shipyard/struct.EntitiesViewMut.html), but exclusive access is not necessary.
+We don't need exclusive access to the entities storage.

-If you don't need or want to check if the entity is alive, you can use the [`AddComponent::add_component_unchecked`](https://docs.rs/shipyard/latest/shipyard/trait.AddComponent.html).
+If you don't need to check if the entity is alive, you can use the [`AddComponent`](https://docs.rs/shipyard/latest/shipyard/trait.AddComponent.html) trait and do without the entities storage entirely.

 ```rust, noplaypen
 {{#include ../../../../tests/book/add_components.rs:view}}